whosonfirst/wof-cli/README.md

 #### wof emit

 ```
-> wof emit -h
+$> ./bin/wof emit -h
 Emit one or more Who's On First records.
 Usage:
-	 wof emit [options] path(N) path(N)
+	 ./bin/wof emit [options] path(N) path(N)
   -as-spr
     	Emit Who's On First records formatted as Standard Place Response (SPR) records.
+This flag is DEPRECATED.
+Please use '-format spr' instead.
   -as-spr-geojson
     	Emit Who's On First records as GeoJSON records where the 'properties' element is replaced by a Standard Place Response (SPR) representation of the record.
+This flag is DEPRECATED.
+Please use '-format geojson' instead.
+  -csv-append-property value
+    	Zero or more additional properties to append to each CSV row.
+Properties should be in the format of {COLUMN_NAME}={PATH}.
+This flag is only honoured if the -format flag has a value of "csv".
+  -forgiving
+    	Do not stop processing when errors are encountered.
+  -format string
+    	Valid options are: csv, spr, spr-geojson or [none].
+If none then the raw GeoJSON for each matching record will be emitted.
   -include-alt-geoms
     	Emit alternate geometry records. (default true)
   -iterator-uri string
     	A valid whosonfirst/go-whosonfirst-iterate/v2/emitter URI.
-If URI is "-" then this flag will be assigned a value of "file://" whose input will be the expanded URIs derived from additional arguments. (default "repo://")
+If URI is "-" then this flag will be assigned a value of "file://" whose input will be the expanded URIs derived from additional arguments.
+Available options are: cwd://, directory://, featurecollection://, file://, filelist://, geojsonl://, null://, repo:// (default "repo://")
   -query value
     	One or more {PATH}={REGEXP} parameters for filtering records.
   -query-mode string
     	Specify how query filtering should be evaluated.
 Valid modes are: ALL, ANY (default "ALL")
   -writer-uri string
-    	A valid whosonfirst/go-writer.Writer URI. (default "jsonl://?writer=stdout://")
+    	A valid whosonfirst/go-writer.Writer URI.
+Available options are: cwd://, featurecollection://, fs://, geoparquet://, io://, jsonl://, null://, repo://, sqlite://, stdout:// (default "jsonl://?writer=stdout://")
 ```

 ##### Example (CSV)